insight-platform/PipelineWatchdog/README.md

   * `restart_cooldown` - interval in seconds between buffer queue length checks.
   * `container` - list of labels to match for the action.
 Actions are performed on containers that match any of the label sets.
     * `labels` - one or more labels to match on the same container, i.e. the container must have all labels.
-* `ingress` or `egress` - configuration for the input or output traffic.
+* `ingress` or `egress` - configuration for the input or output traffic of the buffer.
   * `action` - action to take when the time since the last input or output message exceeds the idle threshold.
 It can be `restart` or `stop`.
   * `idle` - threshold time in seconds since the last input or output message.
   * `restart_cooldown` - interval in seconds between ingress or egress idle checks.
   * `container` - list of labels to match for the action.
 Actions are performed on containers that match any of the label sets.
     * `labels` - one or more labels to match on the same container, i.e. the container must have all labels.

+You can find an example configuration file in the [samples](samples/pipeline_monitoring/config.yml) folder.

 ## Sample

-The sample demonstrates how to start the watchdog service with an example pipeline to watch the buffer and restart the SDK client based on configuration.
+The sample demonstrates how to start the watchdog service with an example pipeline to watch the buffer and restart the SDK client based on configuration and buffer state.

 ### Run